Yes! But you need some technical know-how.

 Note: If the DNS information doesn’t match the domain that you have set in your Team Settings, the visitor will be redirected to the main TeamSnap website.

-If you do not have Public Access enabled, visitors to your custom domain will be directed to your private TeamSnap team page (after a user logs in).
+Visitors to your custom domain will be directed to your private TeamSnap team page once they log in.